On this page

 The split, in one sentence

-The registry is a kernel subsystem (LCS) that is the sole authority for the data model, access control, layer resolution, and change notification — plus one or more userspace sources that do nothing but persist and return data; loregd is the first source, backing the Machine and Users hives.
+The registry is a kernel subsystem (LCS) that is the sole authority for the data model, access control, layer resolution, and change notification — plus one or more userspace sources that do nothing but persist and return data; the base source, registryd, is loregd by default and backs the Machine and Users hives.

 Who does what